-In current FPGAs, there are highly configurable DSP blocks which are often underutilized in implementing low-precision DNN designs.
-References [46] and [47] demonstrated methods to pack two 8-b multiplications into one Xilinx and Intel 18-b multiplier, respectively.
+In current FPGAs, there are highly configurable DSP blocks which are often underutilized in implementing low precision DNN designs.
+[46] and [47] demonstrated methods to pack two 8-bit multiplications into one Xilinx and Intel 18-bit multiplier respectively.
 Both methods require two multiplications to share one input operand.
-With the proposed columnwise MVM, one column of the weight matrix naturally shares the same element of the input vector, which helps us to pack four 8-b or ten 2-b multiplications into one DSP block on Intel FPGAs [47] to reduce the HW resources.
-Moreover, this would not be a restriction (and will come at lower cost) if we use a novel DSP similar to what was proposed in [48] and will be adopted in the next-generation Agilex devices [49].
+With the proposed column-wise MVM, one column of the weights matrix naturally shares the same element of the input vector, which helps us to pack four 8-bit or ten 2-bit multiplications into one DSP block on Intel FPGAs [47] to reduce the hardware resources.
+Moreover, this would not be a restriction (and will come at lower cost) if we use a novel DSP similar to what was proposed in [48] and will be adopted in the next generation Agilex devices [49].